What You Need to Know Before Buying a New Hot Water Heater

 - Offer high energy factor ratings

-- Can be positioned in closet, basement or garage
+- Can be positioned in a closet, basement or garage

 - Capacity ranges from 20 to 80 gallons